K-stability and large complex structure limits

-A possible approach to analysing this constraint is given by scaling the K\"ahler form.
-That is, we note that $(X, [k\omega])$ is trivially $K$-semistable for all $k > 0$, but the action on $\operatorname{GM}(\mathcal{W}(k\omega_{\mathcal{X}}))$ is very nontrivial, and so it is interesting to study the behaviour of the inequality
+This fundamental fact fact allows to study the behaviour of the ``stability condition" \eqref{DFResPairing} under large scalings of the K\"ahler form.
+That is, we note that $(X, [k\omega])$ is trivially $K$-semistable for all $k > 0$, but the change $\mathcal{W}(\omega_{\mathcal{X}})\mapsto\mathcal{W}(k\omega_{\mathcal{X}})$ is highly nontrivial.

-in the large $k$ limit.
 Indeed, on the Landau-Ginzburg side, $k \to \infty$ corresponds to a large complex structure limit.
+Note that we have